Statistics

 Adoption

-• The average age of a child at adoption is 3 years and 5 months.22
+• The average age of a child at adoption is 3 years and 4 months, which is down slightly by one month compared to last year but is up from 3 years in 2020.
+22

-• In 2023, the average time between a child entering care and being placed for adoption was 1 year and 7 months, up from 1 year 6 months last year.
-It then takes a further 10 months (on average) for an adoption order to be granted and the adoption to be completed.23
+• In 2024, the average time between a child entering care and being placed for adoption was 1 year and 7 months, the same as last year.
+It then takes a further 9 months (on average) for an adoption order to be granted and the adoption to be completed.23

 Care leavers and care-experienced young people